AndreeaAlexandrescuDS/DataScientistNanodegree/README.md

 There are two files in the project:
 - setup.py contains needed libraries and functions
-- Sicilia-Airbnb-house-prices.ipynb contains all the rest
+- 1.Sicilia-Airbnb-house-prices.ipynb contains all the rest

 Summary of the results I got from the project:
  - Sicily has a lot of Airbnb properties all over the island, at all preferred prices